It was close to midnight when my assistant and her husband rushed through my front door and found me collapsed on the floor.

 On the other end of the line, our Head of Infrastructure was on a three-way call with top-tier support at Dell and Citrix.
 Our cloud servers had crashed.
 We had lost mail and file data for clients.
 And then I learned the thing I was not prepared to hear.
 We didn’t have a backup.
 The people in charge of running them had not run them.
 The reports that should have surfaced this had not surfaced it.
 The odds of catastrophic failure were low, so the work of verifying had gotten passive across an entire chain of roles.

-In that moment on the floor, I thought I knew what was collapsing.
+In that moment on the floor, I thought I knew what was falling apart.
 Fifteen years of my life’s work.
 The exit strategy I had been quietly building toward.
 The reputation I had built with every client.
 A future I thought I had earned.

-I was wrong about what was collapsing.
+I was wrong about what was falling apart.
 All those things survived the calamity.
 It took me years to understand why I had fallen apart as if the ground had opened up beneath me.

 I told myself the story most CEOs would tell.
 The infrastructure team failed.
 The process failed.
 We will rebuild, we will install controls, we will never be here again.